nils-hamel/eratosthene-suite/src/eratosthene-address/README.md

     6.79999999701978e+00, 4.51999999210238e+01, 3.69999257766158e+02
     12200100116103015334615075713640, 32

 The provided position coordinates are repeated and their corresponding _eratosthene_ index is given.
 The index is converted back to a spatial position by the tool and displayed as the second position.
-This allows to check how the number of scale, provided by the _--scale_ parameter, influence the precision of the position.
+This allows to check how the number of scales, provided by the _--scale_ parameter, influence the precision of the position.
 For example, reducing the scale value :

     ./eratosthene-address --space --longitude 6.8 --latitude 45.2 --altitude 370 --scale 16